 Medically reviewed by Neka Miller, PhD on February 15, 2021.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

-It’s possible to become deficient in vitamin D—if, for example, you aren’t getting enough exposure to sunlight.
+It’s possible to become deficient in vitamin D—if, for example, you aren’t getting enough vitamin d from the sun.
 When that happens, one or more vitamin D deficiency symptoms could start affecting you.
 So what are the signs of vitamin D deficiency to be aware of?

 That’s what we’re covering here—so read on to learn more about the signs of low vitamin D, how vitamin D deficiency happens, and more.

 Wondering if your vitamin D levels might be too low?
 Easily check your vitamin D status with the Everlywell at-home vitamin D deficiency test.

 Your body requires a variety of vitamins, minerals, and nutrients to function efficiently, fight off infections, and maintain your overall health.
 However, you generally cannot generate these nutrients on your own, meaning that you have to get them from your diet or through supplements.

 Vitamin D is the one exception.
 Out of 13 essential vitamins, it is the only one your body can make on its own because vitamin D production is triggered when your skin is exposed to ultraviolet radiation from sunlight.
 This is often why vitamin D is referred to as the “sunshine vitamin.”

 Vitamin D is a fat-soluble vitamin that serves important functions in the body.
 Most notably, vitamin D ensures proper absorption of calcium in the gut to build strong and healthy bones and maintain proper bone mineralization.
 In children and young adults, vitamin D is also necessary for bone growth and development.